japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 Starts the TaskScheduler

-Used when `SparkContext` is xref:ROOT:spark-SparkContext-creating-instance-internals.adoc#taskScheduler-start[created]
+Used when `SparkContext` is ROOT:spark-SparkContext-creating-instance-internals.md#taskScheduler-start[created]

 | stop
 a| [[stop]]